Diablo-D3/dotfiles/README.md

 I should write an actual script to stand-up my personal Debian VMs (or use one of the thousands of tools for this).
 Until then...

-`sudo apt install sysvinit-core openssh-server libpam-elogind bash-completion bc deborphan file git vim rsync wget` (remove systemd, install sshd without systemd dep, install basic tools)
+`sudo apt install sysvinit-core openssh-server libpam-elogind bash-completion bc deborphan file git lsb-release vim rsync wget` (remove systemd, install sshd without systemd dep, install basic tools)

-`sudo apt install fd-find fzf` (currently separated out because they pull in sid/experimental versions, don't do this on low disk space VMs)
+`sudo apt install fd-find fzf tmux` (currently separated out because they pull in unstable/experimental versions, don't do this on low disk space VMs)

-`sudo apt install emacs-nox fd-find ripgrep shellcheck shfmt unzip` (everything required for emacs)
+`sudo apt install emacs-lucid fd-find ripgrep shellcheck shfmt unzip` (everything required for emacs)

 `sudo apt install man-db manpages manpages-dev manpages-posix manpages-posix-dev` (install all the relevant manpages)